Rooting Out Incorrect RIPE Atlas Probe Geolocations: Background and Related Work

-The distributed architecture of the \atlas platform has proven useful in many research areas, especially in Internet infrastructure geolocation~\cite{dnsintercept, lastmilecongestion, lastmilelatency,surr_by_clouds,NREN_africa,fanou2017four}.
+\textbf{Research Using RIPE Atlas.}\quad The distributed architecture of the \atlas platform has proven useful in many research areas, especially in Internet infrastructure geolocation~\cite{dnsintercept, lastmilecongestion, lastmilelatency,surr_by_clouds,NREN_africa,fanou2017four}.
 Scheitle et al.~\cite{hloc} used \atlas probes to verify geolocation inferred from location hints embedded in reverse DNS records.
-Weinbery et al.~\cite{proxylie} used \atlas probes to measure the latency to 2K proxy and VPN providers, and found at least 1/3 of VPNs falsified their advertised geolocation.
+Weinberg et al.~\cite{proxylie} used \atlas probes to measure the latency to 2K proxy and VPN providers, and found at least 1/3 of VPNs falsified their advertised geolocation.
 Darwich et al.~\cite{darwich2023replication} used RIPE Atlas to replicate the results of previous geolocation works.
 Gharaibeh et al.~\cite{gharaibeh2017look} used \atlas probes to validate four geolocation databases.
 RIPE themselves use \atlas probes to power a public IP geolocation tool, IPmap~\cite{ripeipmap,ipmapeval}.

-Geolocation research relying on RIPE Atlas probes---as vantage points or targets---often use latency-based methodologies, and thus are sensitive to the accuracy of the reported location of the probe.
-An Atlas probe with an incorrect reported location may cause the geolocation result to be inconclusive or incorrect.
-For example, if the RIPE IPmap tool measures a target IP address with 0.2ms round trip time (RTT) to a RIPE Atlas probe reporting an incorrect location, it will assume the target IP to be in the same incorrect location as that probe wrongly reports.
+Many geolocation studies using RIPE Atlas probes---whether as vantage points or targets---rely on latency and are sensitive to location accuracy.
+Misreported probe locations can lead to inconclusive or incorrect results.
+For instance, if RIPE IPmap sees a 0.2~ms RTT to a mislocated probe, it may wrongly assign the target IP to that incorrect location.
 Probes with incorrect reported locations have a larger impact on results where RIPE Atlas probes are sparsely deployed.
 Candela et al. \cite{atlasforgeo} studied the maximum theoretically achievable geolocation accuracy for RIPE Atlas-based techniques, and found that regions with limited probes, such as Africa and Asia, have lower maximum accuracy.
-Trammell and Kühlewind~\cite{luckgeo} also found that high accuracy relies on the luck of selecting a vantage point (Atlas probe) that happens to be geographically close to the target.
-Such luck would be defeated in a situation where a probe reporting an incorrect location is selected.
+Trammell and Kühlewind~\cite{luckgeo} also found that high accuracy relies upon selecting a vantage point close to the target.